Written by Greg Ellifritz

-I now have five other books that are in their infancy, but they should be finished in the next couple years as well.
+I also have five other books that are in their infancy.
+They should be finished in the next couple years as well.

 Although it isn’t directly related to training, I think travel is extremely important.
 I’ve learned far more about dealing with people (aggressive or otherwise) in my world travels than I ever have at a formal training class.
 Travel also teaches adaptability, which is a critically useful survival skill.

-I started out the year with a short visit to Cuba.
+I started out the year with a visit to Iceland.

-I then went back to Mexico for a relaxing beach vacation after my surgery.
+I then went to Grand Cayman Island for a short relaxing beach holiday.

 If you don’t currently travel, I would highly recommend taking a trip someplace fun.
 There’s a huge world out there to see!
 What good is developing your ninja-like tactical skills if you don’t ever go anywhere to put them to use?